delete-app/landing/src/content/docs/learn/module-2-attraction/limerence-vs-love.md

 ## The Brain Chemistry

-[Helen Fisher's brain scan studies](https://doi.org/10.1098/rstb.2006.1938) showed that early romantic love activates similar neural pathways to addiction — particularly the dopamine-rich reward system.
-Her research found heightened activity in the ventral tegmental area (VTA) and caudate nucleus when people viewed photos of their romantic interests.
+Helen Fisher's brain scan studies showed that early romantic love activates similar neural pathways to addiction — particularly the dopamine-rich reward system.<sup>[[2]](https://doi.org/10.1098/rstb.2006.1938)</sup> Her research found heightened activity in the ventral tegmental area (VTA) and caudate nucleus when people viewed photos of their romantic interests.

 The chemicals involved: